 AN APPLE A DAY…

 … really is a good thing!
 Did you know that apples originate from Kazakhstan?
-At just under 70 kilocalories, an apple provides the perfect amount of energy for in between meals and is packed with vitamin C and healthy pectin and polyphenols.
+At just under 70 kilocalories, an apple is the perfect snack for in between meals and is packed with pectin and polyphenols.
 There are over 30,000 different varieties worldwide, all of which differ in shape, colour, crispness, taste, growing region and harvesting time.
 Vitamins, fibre and minerals – most of the good ingredients are either in or directly under the skin.
 If you peel an apple before eating it, up to 70 per cent of the vitamins end up in the bin.
 A bit of a waste, eh?

 Have you ever had a sweet apple tarte flambée?
 Give it a go – we guarantee that you’ll love it!
 Sweet, fruit apple varieties are favoured as dessert apples; tart, aromatic varieties add zing to fruit salads and smoothies.
 Varieties with a strong, acidic flavour harmonize will with a piece of (vegan) cheese and taste great in salads.